The ongoing decommissioning of the Magnox estate is one of the largest nuclear remediation efforts worldwide.

 It was important that the solution satisfied a demanding safety case, including multiple and diverse layers of safety, load arrest and load recovery.
 It also needed to deliver semi-automated, remote operation to minimise any potential operator exposure.

-Supplied via Cavendish Nuclear Limited, SCX Special Projects designed, built, tested and installed two identical 32 tonne nuclear cranes.
-Each cranes has a twin-hoist lifting solution, a bespoke motorised rotating grapple, plus two MotoSuiveur MS3 load arrest devices, one per hoist.
+Supplied via Cavendish Nuclear Limited, SCX designed, built, tested and installed two identical 32-tonne nuclear cranes.
+Each crane has a twin-hoist lifting solution, a bespoke motorised rotating grapple, plus two MotoSuiveur MS3 load arrest devices, one per hoist.

 Our mechanical and electrical engineers have significant expertise and specific familiarity with safety case-driven nuclear handling solutions.
 This helps to keep costs under control and offers much greater assurance on programme delivery schedules.